Chart Color Schemes

 Botany features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-In Botany, as per the latest Census evaluation, 27.8% of dwellings were houses while 72.2% consisted of other types such as semi-detached homes and apartments.
-This contrasts with Sydney metropolitan area's figures of 55.9% houses and 44.1% other dwellings.
-Home ownership in Botany stood at 20.6%, with mortgaged dwellings at 41.4% and rented ones at 38.0%.
-The median monthly mortgage repayment was $2,741, exceeding Sydney metro's average of $2,427.
-Median weekly rent in Botany was $550, compared to Sydney metro's $470.
-Nationally, Botany's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Botany's dwelling structures, as per the latest Census, consisted of 27.8% houses and 72.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+Compared to Sydney metro's 55.9% houses and 44.1% other dwellings, Botany had a higher proportion of non-house dwellings.
+Home ownership in Botany was at 20.6%, with mortgaged dwellings at 41.4% and rented ones at 38.0%.
+The median monthly mortgage repayment in the area was $2,741, above Sydney metro's average of $2,427.
+The median weekly rent figure in Botany was $550, compared to Sydney metro's $470.
+Nationally, Botany's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing